Arnabpaul0101/Arnabpaul0101/README.md

 <h1 align="center">Hi 👋, I'm Arnab Paul</h1>
 <h3 align="center">I’m a passionate Software Developer driven by the goal of building intelligent systems that solve real-world problems.
-Currently immersing myself in the world of Artificial Intelligence—especially Agentic AI and Generative AI—I’m always exploring ways to apply new knowledge through hands-on projects and experimentation.
+I’m always exploring ways to apply new knowledge through hands-on projects and experimentation.

 I have a solid foundation in the MERN stack, along with programming experience in Python, Java, C/C++.
 Combined with modern tools like React.js, Redux Toolkit, and Node.js, I enjoy developing robust full-stack applications with scalable backends and intuitive, responsive frontends.